 GLY 558 Macroevolution

-The purpose of the requirement is to promote interdisciplinary training and the three courses must be distributed across more than one department.
+The purpose of the requirement is to promote interdisciplinary training and the three courses must be distributed across three different departments.
 Students are also expected to acquire appropriate quantitative skills.

 Students are are expected to design a program, along with their adviser, that best fits their particular needs and interests.
 Therefore, various courses can be chosen throughout departments to fulfill the formal course credit requirements (see Courses).